metio/terraform-provider-k8s/docs/data-sources/everest_percona_com_backup_storage_v1alpha1_manifest.md

 Optional:

-- `allowed_namespaces` (List of String) AllowedNamespaces is the list of namespaces where the operator will copy secrets provided in the CredentialsSecretsName.Deprecated: BackupStorages are now used only in the namespaces where they are created.
+- `allowed_namespaces` (List of String) AllowedNamespaces is the list of namespaces where the operator will copy secrets provided in the CredentialsSecretsName.
+Deprecated: BackupStorages are now used only in the namespaces where they are created.
 - `description` (String) Description stores description of a backup storage.
 - `endpoint_url` (String) EndpointURL is an endpoint URL of backup storage.
-- `force_path_style` (Boolean) ForcePathStyle is set to use path-style URLs.If unspecified, the default value is false.
+- `force_path_style` (Boolean) ForcePathStyle is set to use path-style URLs.
+If unspecified, the default value is false.
 - `region` (String) Region is a region where the bucket is located.
-- `verify_tls` (Boolean) VerifyTLS is set to ensure TLS/SSL verification.If unspecified, the default value is true.
+- `verify_tls` (Boolean) VerifyTLS is set to ensure TLS/SSL verification.
+If unspecified, the default value is true.